 Everyone has mental health, yet for some reason lots of us tend not not to talk about it.
-During these unprecedented times, it is really important to keep ourselves physically and mentally fit.
+It is really important to keep ourselves both physically and mentally fit.

 Here are some ideas and links for you to use.